 Flamenco, Sevillanas and April Festival (Feria de Abril)

 Feria de Abril

-The best moment to experience Sevillan tradition, dances, lifestyle and joy, would be the spring festival Feria de Abril in Seville.
+The best moment to experience Sevillan tradition, dances, lifestyle and joy, is the spring festival Feria de Abril in Seville.

-Every year in April (exceptionnally May), there is one week when time seems to be turned back in Seville for at least a hundred years during the Feria de Abril festival.
-The streets fill with decorated horses and horse carriages, women in flamenco dresses and men in elegant suits all heading to the festival site.
+Every year in April (exceptionnally May), there is one week when time seems to be turned back in Seville for at least a hundred years.
+It is the time of the Feria de Abril festival.
+The streets fill with decorated horses and horse carriages.
+Women in flamenco dresses and men in elegant suits all head to the festival site.
 Six entire days of dancing Sevillanas (a kind of flamenco danced in pairs), chatting and singing, enyoing delicious Anadalusian food, drinking manzanilla or rebujito, strolling along the casetas (festival tents) and watching the colourful hustle and bustle, the flamenco dresses, the dancing and the expression of pure joy of life.

-Seville Travel Inspiration Tip 4: If you have the chance to be in Seville for the Feria week, take in mind that many small casetas are private so unless you know someone, you won’t be able to enter.
+Seville Travel Inspiration Tip 4: If you have the chance to be in Seville for the Feria week, take in mind that many small casetas are private.
+Unless you know someone, you won’t be able to enter.
 Look out for the large public casetas municipales which are open to everyone.
 There you can mingle with the crowd, order rebujito and if you are brave enough ask someone for a dance.